How to Run SEO in Singapore?

 A basic SEO package costs around $300-$500 monthly.
 It should be remembered that a dozen (or even 20, 30) keywords for a bigger store can be too little.
 Bigger packages cost $600-$800 a month.
 The prices of advanced, extensive linking and site optimization, based on an unlimited number of keywords, will definitely exceed a monthly cost of $1,000.
 To effectively position your website on any market, you don’t have to use the services of local agencies.
-Many companies offer global and local SEO that can be narrowed e.g. to the market described in this article.
+Many companies offer local and international SEO services that can be narrowed e.g. to the market described in this article.

 SEO in Singapore- where is it worth being seen?